sjdv1982/seamless/sphinx/source/transformer.md

 The inputs of a transformer are declared as *pins*.
 If `ctx.tf` does not have a pin `x`, then `ctx.tf.x = 10` creates a new pin `x` with the value 10.
 If it does have a pin `x`, it assigns the value 10 to it.
 A pin can also be connected to a cell `ctx.c` using `ctx.tf.x = ctx.c`.

-Pin *values* can be accessed with e.g. `ctx.tf.x` for pin `x`.
+Pin *values* can be accessed with e.g. `ctx.tf.x.value` for pin `x`.

 Pin *attributes* can be accessed using `ctx.tf.pins`, e.g `ctx.tf.pins.x` for pin `x`.
 The celltype of a pin `x` can be changed using `ctx.tf.pins.x.celltype` .
 Pin `x` can be deleted using `del ctx.tf.pins.x` or `del ctx.tf.x`.

-Pins can be mounted to files, just like cells can.
-The same restrictions apply regarding dependent values and celltype.
+Pins can be mounted to files, just like cells can, e.g `ctx.tf.x.mount(...)` for pin x.
+The same restrictions apply as for cells regarding dependent values and celltype.
 See the documentation of Cell for more details.

 Newly created/deleted/connected/mounted pins require a re-translation of the context to take effect.
 This is also the case for a change in pin celltype.